KNwbq/KNwbq/README.md

 ### Hi there 😁😁😁

 ### 😎 Abstract
 Welcome to this Github.
 He is Ng Benkyun😎, an Artificial Intelligence PhD candidate🤓 from South China University of Technology🏫(SCUT).
-He works in the Data Mining&Deep Learning Lab(DMDLL)🖥️ of SCUT.
-Interested in AI, he mainly focus on **Recommendation System** and **Neural Language Processing**⭐.
+He works in the Data Mining&Deep Learning Lab🖥️ of SCUT.
+Interested in AI, he mainly focus on **Recommendation System** and **Self-Supervised Learning**⭐.
 Stay hungry, Stay foolish.

 - 🔭 I’m currently working on **Sequential Recommendation**.
 - 🌱 I’m currently learning the application of **casual inference** in AI.